ÇALIK Expands With Its Innovative Understanding

-Established by the initiatives taken by Ahmet Çalık, a member of Çalık family engaging in trade activities since 1930s, Çalık Holding today operates in sectors including energy, telecom, textile, construction, finance and mining.
+Established by the initiatives taken in 1981 by Ahmet Çalık, a member of Çalık family engaged in trade activities since the 1930s, Çalık Holding currently operates in sectors of energy, telecom, textile, construction, finance and mining.

-One of the largest industrial enterprises in Turkey, Çalık Holding employs about 20,000 people in 17 countries.
-The Group conducts businesses in the Central Asia, Balkans, Middle East and Africa as one of the leading Turkish investors with around 7.5 billion USD annual consolidated asset size.
+One of the largest industrial enterprises in Turkey, Çalık Holding employs about 24,000 people in 17 countries.
+The Group conducts businesses in Central Asia, Balkans, Middle East and Africa as one of the leading Turkish investors with around 7.5 billion USD of annual consolidated asset size.

-Achieving consistent growth both in Turkey and other countries of activity since the start of its history, the Group acquired Albtelecom, the Albanian fixed line operator and internet provider in 2007; Yeşilırmak Electricity Distribution Company -YEDAŞ, electricity distributer for 5 provinces in Turkey in 2010; Kosovo Electiricity Distribution Company in 2012; and ARAS EDAŞ, a company operating in 7 provinces in 2013.
+Achieving consistent growth both in Turkey and other countries of activity since its foundation, the Group acquired ALBtelecom, the Albanian fixed line operator and internet provider in 2007; Yeşilırmak Electricity Distribution Company -YEDAŞ, electricity distributer for 5 provinces in Turkey in 2010; Kosovo Electricity Distribution Company in 2012; and lastly ARAS EDAŞ, a company operating in 7 provinces in 2013.

-Gap İnşaat undertook EPC contract of the "Türkmenbaşı International Sea Port" which is designed as a logistics hub for the route from Asia to Europe including 6 ports and one shipyard with a project value of 1.5 billion USD. Çalık Gayrimenkul, property development and urban renewal Company of Çalık Group, received the first prize for 'Tarlabaşı 360' in "Urban Renewal" category at the "European Property Awards 2013", the most prestigious real estate awards organization in Europe.
+Gap İnşaat undertook the EPC contract of the "Turkmenbashi International Sea Port" which is designed as a logistics hub for the route from Asia to Europe consisting of 6 ports and one shipyard with a project value of 1.5 billion USD. Çalık Gayrimenkul, property development and urban renewal Company of Çalık Group, received the grand prize for "Tarlabaşı 360" in "Urban Renewal" category at the "European Property Awards 2013", the most prestigious real estate awards ceremony in Europe.

 BKT, a Çalık Holding Company operating in Albania and Kosovo, was recognized for the third time in the last four years as "The Best Bank" by The Banker, one of the most prestigious magazines on international financial markets.

-On the other hand, the Group sold Turkuvaz Media Group as part of its strategy to focus on main fields of business.
+On the other hand, the Group sold its shares in Turkuvaz Media Group as part of its strategy to focus on main fields of business.

-Recognized for its prestige, reliability and strong financial structure demonstrated by continuous activities across different geographies in the world, Çalık Holding collaborates with many global and powerful companies on an international level.
-The Group stands out as a leading and powerful player in its main sectors of focus, and continues to operate in all business fields aligned with its sustainable growth target, with its long-established corporate structure, rich company culture, highly qualified human resource as well as its pioneering initiatives, innovative approaches and accurate strategies.
+Recognized for its prestige, reliability and strong financial structure demonstrated by continuous activities across different geographies in the world, Çalık Holding collaborates with major companies on an international level.
+The Group stands out as a leading and powerful player in its main sectors of focus thanks to its long-established corporate structure, rich company culture, highly qualified human resource, pioneering initiatives, innovative approaches and accurate strategies, and continues to operate in all business fields aligned with its sustainable growth target.